 Sitting on the porch and reading, Archery, movies.
 Although sometimes, the best thing to do is nothing.

 Aside from St. Gaspar, what are some of your favorite Saints?

 St. Lawrence the Deacon, Patron Saint of Chefs, mostly because he was a bit of a snark.

 St. Maximillian Kolbe, because of his incredible bravery.

 Hagia Photini, she’s an Orthodox Saint.
 We know her as the Woman at the well.
-The Orthodox honor her as a saint and “equal to the Apostles”
+The Orthodox gave her a name and honor her as a saint with the title “equal to the Apostles”

 What is your favorite prayer?